atomizexyz/litepaper/README.md

 - _𝝺_ — (Lamda/Late Penalty) The penalty window for ending a stake.
 A staker will lose a percentage of total earnings over the course of 180 days.
 At the end of 180 day, the stake reward will be 0.

 ## Acknowledgements

+FENIX stands on the shoulders of giants taking inspiration from

 - [Bitcoin](https://github.com/bitcoin/bitcoin) (Jan 8, 2009) — Censorship resistant zero counter party risk value storage and transfer
 - [`0xd9D4...F5a6`](https://etherscan.io/token/0xd9D4A7CA154fe137c808F7EEDBe24b639B7AF5a6) [Cereneum](https://github.com/Cereneum/Cereneum) (Jun 6, 2019) — Time-based interest-bearing Cryptographic Certificate of Interest